-“What we’ve shown is a clear association with diabetes and cognitive aging in terms of the slope and the rate of decline on these cognitive tests,” said Dr. Kristine Yaffe, a professor of psychiatry and neurology at the University of California, San Francisco.
+“What we’ve shown is a clear association with diabetes and cognitive ageing in terms of the slope and the rate of decline on these cognitive tests,” said Dr Kristine Yaffe, a professor of psychiatry and neurology at the University of California, San Francisco.
 “That’s very powerful.”

 While correlation does not equal causation and the relationship between diabetes and brain health needs further study, the findings, if confirmed, could have significant implications for a large segment of the population.
 Nationwide, nearly a third of Americans over the age of 65, or roughly 11 million people, have diabetes.
 By 2034, about 15 million Medicare-eligible Americans are expected to have the disease.

 Alzheimer’s and Dementia

 Previous studies have shown that Type 2 diabetes correlates with a higher risk of Alzheimer’s disease and dementia later in life.
 But how one leads to the other has not been well understood.
 While some scientists speculate that inflammation and vascular damage caused by chronically high blood sugar levels over many years is the culprit, findings from the research have been inconsistent.
 And until now, little was known about the effect, if any, that newly diagnosed diabetes would have on cognitive function.

 In the new study, published in Archives of Neurology, Dr Yaffe and her colleagues relied on extensive data from the Health, Aging and Body Composition project, or Health ABC, a long-running study of white and black older adults living in Pittsburgh and Tennessee.
 The researchers looked at 3,069 people, many of them in their 70s.
 When the study began, 23 per cent of the subjects had diabetes.
 And 5 per cent were free of diabetes at the outset but went on to develop it later.